TS-Programming/vr-simulation-demo/README.txt

 This is a virtual reality demonstration made in Unity by Tanner Samples.
-To play, open the BUILD folder and run "XRI Examples".
+To play, open the "DEMO_IS_IN_HERE folder" and run "XRI Examples".
 This only works on Windows.

 The project is a virtual reality simulation, so instead of a VR headset and gaming controller(s) it uses a standard monitor, mouse, and keyboard.